 Protecting Life in the Deep Seas

-At Archipelagos, we are actively working year-round to map, monitor and protect the mesobenthic habitats of the Aegean.
-Through research expeditions done with our primary vessel, the Aegean Explorer, we combine state-of-the-art technologies (e.g., multibeam, biomass scanner, ROVs) with fishermen’s Local Ecological Knowledge to produce high-resolution distribution maps necessary for legislation enforcement.
-Alongside our scientific research, videos and photos from the ROV are used to raise awareness among the general public.
+Archipelagos continues to work year-round to map, monitor and protect mesophotic habitats of the Aegean.
+Through research expeditions conducted with our primary vessel, the Aegean Explorer, we combine state-of-the-art technologies (e.g., multibeam, biomass scanner, ROVs) with fishermen’s Local Ecological Knowledge to produce high-resolution habitat maps.
+These maps are essential for guiding conservation strategies, enforcing environmental legislation, and raising public awareness about the hidden biodiversity of the Mediterranean’s deeper seas.

 Read more